Summoning

 “I've always tried to make a home for myself, but I have not felt at home in myself.
 I've worked hard at being the hero of my own life.
 But every time I checked the register of displaced persons, I was still on it.
 I didn't know how to belong.
 Longing?
 Yes.
 Belonging?
 No.” –Jeanette Winterson

-What if we were born with an assumption, we tiny creatures without verbal webbing in our already-formed pulsing cortexes, and what if that assumption was simply that we belong to the world and the world belongs to us so long as our gooey little bodies spill out into gravity?
+What if we were born with an assumption, we tiny creatures without verbal webbing in our already formed pulsing cortexes, and what if that assumption was simply that we belong to the world and the world belongs to us—even while our gooey little bodies spill out into gravity?
 Would we also have been born with the hope that this sense of belonging was stable, meaning for all time, forever and ever?

 And how do we reconcile the betrayal we feel when we learn that belonging never was the static act of our grand assumption?
-That we'll have to walk round its bend repeatedly and will get caught inside the crook of its elbow, and that we’ll get lost.
-How do we learn to walk the unmapped territory where we wander the in-between?
+That we'll have to walk round its bend repeatedly, that we'll get caught inside the crook of its elbow, that we’ll get lost.

 I once tried a thing they called soul retrieval.
-A bandied term, thick with ambiguity.
+A bandied term that lies thick with ambiguity.
 What kind of thing is this?
 And yet, what kind of a thing IS this, materialized as answer.
-What to do about this lostness that keeps returning, like a clock, to jolt and rock and tick.
+What to do about this fracture that kept returning, like a clock, to jolt and rock and tick.

-The practitioner lay by my side, hip to hip, after calling upon the four directions of the world.
-She took the responsibility for driving from me for just a moment, and I was grateful because this was usually mine to bear.
-Why was it such a relief to let her hold the space for this expedition, as I handed over my consent for her to act upon my body, just this once, not as renunciation but as investigation?
-To scry inside my webbing to see what I’d not seen.
+The practitioner lay by my side, hip to hip, after calling upon the four directions.
+She took the responsibility for driving from me for just a moment, and I was grateful.
+A relief to let her hold the space for this expedition, as I handed over my consent for her to act upon my body, just this once—not as renunciation but investigation.
+To scry inside my webbing long enough to see what I’d not seen.
 To lead me through a matrix of memory.

-What if this story buried itself inside a rock in a small bird-claw-hand, deep under the earth because this girl simply didn’t want to leave this place?
-Perhaps at that point, she’d searched the farm, walking dusty paths by the cow corral, next to the silage pit, underneath the red-twined hay bales for a place to bury one little piece of her with a rock to keep her company, and she’d allow this separation because, although leaving was inevitable, perhaps it could be mitigated by letting one piece stay, one piece of rock like a little bird.
+What if this story buried itself inside a rock in a small bird-claw-hand, deep under the earth, because this girl simply didn’t want to leave?
+Perhaps at that point, she’d searched the farm, walking dusty paths by the cow corral, next to the silage pit, underneath the red-twined hay bales for a place to bury one piece of her with a rock to keep her company.
+She’d allow this separation because, although leaving was inevitable, perhaps it could be mitigated by letting one piece stay—the rock piece.

 How long do we stay in a place with our hands wrapped around stone?

-Then the practitioner excavated the metaphorical rock and, in shamanic diffusion, blew the rock back into MY belly, creating a crossroads of then and now, where something lost was found.
-Something buried, reclaimed.
-And in that act, she summoned belonging as the revolutionary remembering of something I was finally ready to take up and embrace.
+Then the practitioner excavated the metaphorical rock and in shamanic ritual, blew it back into my belly, creating a crossroads of then and now, where something lost was found—something buried, reclaimed: the revolutionary act of remembering.

 "Summoning" debuted alongside a film by Amanda Madden, A Spell for Queer Home, in 2023 in Moab, Utah.
 In this lyric essay, the summoner leads a seeker to revisit childhood traumas and achieve a breakthrough.